Alok270504/AlphaTerminal/README.md

 http://127.0.0.1:8000

 Environment & Config
-Frontend should call the backend at http://127.0.0.1:8000 (or whatever host/port you run).
+Frontend should call the backend at:

+http://127.0.0.1:8000 (or whatever host/port you run)

 Add environment variables in: